Our Legal Services

 GDPR for Personal Representatives

-As a result of the new General Data Protection Regulations (GDPR) personal representatives and trustees acting in relation to the Will of a deceased person are subject to the requirements and penalties of this Act and are considered as potential Data Controllers and Processors for this purpose.
+As a result of the General Data Protection Regulations (GDPR) 2016 personal representatives and trustees acting in relation to the Will of a deceased person are subject to the requirements and penalties of this Act and are considered as potential Data Controllers and Processors for this purpose.
 If we, as solicitors, are assisting with the administration, then the firm becomes joint Data Controllers alongside the personal representatives.
 If we, as solicitors, are acting as professional personal representatives then the residuary beneficiaries effectively act as clients and the firm acts as Data Processors.

 The beneficiaries of the Will of the estate of the deceased are considered to be Data Subjects, and the Data Processors and Controllers owe duties to these beneficiaries under the Act where such beneficiaries are natural persons, not companies or charities.